 This web site is about a range of Scientific, Engineering and Innovative subjects involved with Polymers, Rheology and Processing.
 For example, the very visual movie clips on this page show in one case, stress fields in flowing molten polymer and the second movie shows how water filaments break up when subject to very high extensional strain rates.

 There are specific sections on, Polymers, Rheology, Fluid Mechanics, Innovative Processing, Scientific Apparatus and also “Something to Say”.
-You will find short introduction pdfs to each of the headline topics followed by a review and selections of past conference powerpoint presentations that describe different stories in the various scientific and technological fields.
-There are also movie clips of scientific experiments and Cambridge University lecture notes on rheology and polymers.
+You will find short introduction pdfs to each of the headline topics followed by a review and selections of powerpoint presentations that describe different aspects of the various scientific and technological fields.
+There are also movie clips of scientific experiments and my Cambridge University lecture notes on both rheology and polymers.

-Science can also be thought of as a creative subject and the site has some selected stories relating to “Something to say”.
-This section includes short articles such as how scientists and engineers can be thought of as creative people, in addition to a range of topics that could be classified as opinions rather than scientific facts.
+Science, Engineering and innovation all have visual and creative parts and some selected aspects are covered in“Something to say”.
+The section includes short articles such as how scientists and engineers can be thought of as creative people, in addition to a range of topics that could be classified as opinions rather than scientific facts.
 There is also a cluster of very visual Movie clips describing various processes and experiments.
 If you are looking for an exciting scientific/technology story to read, why not try my fiction novel!
 High Tension-pdf .

 The scientific research described in this web page has either been created by myself or an army of Postoctoral or PhD students working with me at Bristol, Sussex and Cambridge.
 I am indebted to all their talents in contributing to this work and acknowledge their invaluable contribution.
 Any publications that appear on this web site are for educational purposes only.